WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.14.2 - 2015-01-27 =
+* Fix honeypot bug.
+* Add Hebrew translation and right-to-left stylesheets.

 = 1.14.1 - 2015-01-23 =
-* Fixed conflict with Spacious theme and others that also use the jQuery Cycle slideshow plugin.
+* Fix conflict with Spacious theme and others that also use the jQuery Cycle slideshow plugin.
-* Improved compatibility with Page Builder plugin version 2.x.
-* Added jquery.cycle2.js.map to prevent error in Chrome Developer Console.
+* Add `jquery.cycle2.js.map` to prevent error in Chrome Developer Console.
+* Improve compatibility with Page Builder plugin version 2.x.

 = 1.14 - 2015-01-22 =
 * New notification email options.